1Marc/marcgrabanski.com/src/pages/articles/2007-05-05-ajax-experience-roundup/index.md

 The registration cost was hefty ($1200), but the company I work for, RMG Connect paid for my registration fee.
 The overall experience was pretty amazing.
 I met some great people - especially the jQuery guys.
 Talking directly to the framework authors was an invaluble experience.
 Knowing the person's motivations behind creating their library really clues you into the longevity and energy behind a project.

-If you enjoyed this series or have an constructive criticism, please let me know by [emailing me":mailto:m@marcgrabanski.com , posting a comment below or subscribing to my "RSS feed](http://feeds.feedburner.com/allTrades) .
 This is the first time that I have covered something like this in so much detail so it is important to me to have your feedback.